“Not simply an office. Not simply a branding agency,”

 What are some partners Cohere is working with that are opening up these conversations through their work?

-- The Crop Trust and Food Forever 2020 whose mission is preserving global crop diversity.
+- We are regularly working with The Crop Trust and Food Forever 2020 whose mission is preserving global crop diversity to host global events around the world

-- The Rodale Institute, the leading authority on organic agriculture in the country, located right in Berks County, Pennsylvania.
+- Our partnership with the Rodale Institute, the leading authority on organic agriculture in the country, located right in Berks County, Pennsylvania.

 Lastly, what is a stand out ingredient that has made its way onto the Cohere plates this winter?
 Why?
 Where can people find it?